robinschuere/archive/structure.md

 ### Every feature becomes a shared Component!
 When boundaries are not hard enough or explicitly defined, it becomes clear that a lot of the features are bound to become shared.
 To counter this, features have to be clearly defined by their creators so that their use has a clear boundary and thus marking it as a feature.

+## The main Idea

+### Applications

+An application is a website / webapplication / mobile application where end-users communicate with.

+Applications are deployable by their own standards, to their own environments whenever necessary.
+Application hold their own package json.

+Applications can import from (private or NPM) packages, shared and feature folders as they should be easily deployable.

+### Features

+A feature is a component / service that operates in its own boundary which developers can use.

+A feature can have all information to be self-maintaining (api/components) but the preferred option is a service feature or a component feature.
+Linking both should happen through an application!

+Features cannot be deployed as a package (be it private or NPM) since it can be dependant of other parts of the monorepo code.
+As such, it is wise to make the feature as self-dependent as possible.

+Features can import from (private or NPM) packages and the shared monorepo as they should be easily useable by the Applications.

+### Packages

+A package is a component / service that operates in its own boundary which developers can use as a (private or NPM) package.

+A package should have all information to be self-maintaining (api/components) but the preferred option is a service package or a component package.
+Linking both should happen through an application or feature or shared component!

+Packages can be exposed to the outside world as a (private or NPM) package thus it may not depend on code that is not in the package specific folder.
+All used code should be in the package!

+Packages can import from other (private or NPM) packages.

+### Shared

+A shared library holds all information that operates on a very basic level which developers can use to build applications and features.
+It is important to note here that all logical assumptions in the shared library should be that the service, util or component are unit-testable and can be regarded as "dumb" functions so that an easy approach is available for the developer.

+The shared library could be deployed as a whole package (be it private or NPM) since it should not be dependant of other parts of code.
+However, we do not want to expose parts of our code structure.

 # Provider-Context Design
 When designing a context to be used as a provider, there is no need to placed them in separate files as this will just complicate things.
 They are to be used together!